-In addition to the public benefits initially proposed by the Owner, the Owner has recently proffered to the City that the Owner, at its own sole cost and expense, would maintain and repair the beachwalk area, consisting of the serpentine path and surrounding areas, located both directly to the east of the ROW and directly east of the property ("Proposed Maintenance Area").
+In addition to the public benefits initially proposed by the Owner, the Owner has proffered to the City that the Owner, at its own sole cost and expense, would maintain and repair the beachwalk area, consisting of the serpentine path and surrounding areas, located both directly to the east of the ROW and directly east of the property ("Proposed Maintenance Area").
 The Proposed Maintenance Area is attached hereto as Exhibit "E".
 Currently, the City is responsible for the repair and maintenance of the Proposed Maintenance Area.
-The Public Works Department is currently reviewing the Owner's proposal to assume responsibility for the repair and maintenance of the Proposed Maintenance Area in order to identify a cost estimate for the annual net benefit associated with this proposal.

-PROPOSED USES OF OWNER'S VOLUNTARY CONTRIBUTION
+PROPOSED USES OF OWNER'S CONTRIBUTION

-At its meeting on January 22, 2021, the FERC also discussed possible uses of the proceeds from the Owner's voluntary \$7.4 million contribution, and directed the Administration to identify additional potential uses.
+At its meeting on January 22, 2021, the FERC also discussed possible uses of the proceeds from the Owner's \$7.4 million payment in consideration for the vacation parcel, and directed the Administration to identify additional potential uses.
 The following summary includes uses proposed by the FERC and the Administration: